-It is important to note that some Member States as well as countries that are part of the European Economic Area (EEA) may have additional requirements for seafood labeling.
+Some Member States as well as countries that are part of the European Economic Area (EEA) may have additional requirements for seafood labeling.
 For further information on labeling, contact our office at the U.S. Mission to the European Union.